 Withdrawal and Cancellation

-47. You can withdraw the Order by telling us before the Contract is made, if you simply wish to change your mind and without giving us a reason, and without incurring any liability.
+40. You can withdraw the Order by telling us before the Contract is made if you simply wish to change your mind and without giving us a reason, and without incurring any liability.

-49. This is a distance contract (as defined below) which has the cancellation rights (Cancellation Rights) set out below.
+42. This is a distance contract (as defined below) that has the cancellation rights (Cancellation Rights) set out below.
 These Cancellation Rights, however, do not apply, to a contract for the following goods (with no others) in the following circumstances:

 b. goods that are made to your specifications or are clearly personalised; or